20 WordPress skills all developers need

 2. HTML and CSS

-With these skills, WordPress developers can improve your website and blog quality.
+These WordPress skills ensure candidates can improve your website, ecommerce, and blog quality.

-This programming language powers most of WordPress.
-Developers with PHP skills can include more functionality in your website and make programmatic changes.
-It makes sense to be well-versed in PHP seeing as it’s the bedrock of WordPress.
+These programming languages power most of WordPress.
+Developers with basic JavaScript and PHP skills can include more functionality in your website and make programmatic changes.

 4. Google Analytics

-This information provides insight into your customers’ needs and forms the basis for you to implement new strategies for a better user experience.
+With Google Analytics 4, developers can study your website’s recurring visitor trends and patterns.
+This information provides insight into your customers’ needs and forms the basis for you to implement new strategies for a better user experience, driving traffic and conversions.

 5. Online marketing

-WordPress developers take a more active approach to promoting your website.
+WordPress developers take an active approach to promoting your website.
 The online marketing strategies they apply include everything from SEO to data analysis.
-As such, they facilitate content promotion with their knowledge of digital marketing.

 Expert-level WordPress skills